opentelekomcloud-docs/gaussdb-mysql/umn/source/working_with_gaussdbfor_mysql/data_migration/migrating_data_to_gaussdbfor_mysql_using_mysqldump.rst

 GaussDB(for MySQL) supports public accessibility.
 You can access GaussDB(for MySQL) through an ECS or EIP.

 #.
-Prepare an ECS in the same VPC subnet as GaussDB(for MySQL) or prepare a device for accessing GaussDB(for MySQL) over a public network.
+Prepare an ECS in the same VPC subnet as the GaussDB(for MySQL) instance or bind an EIP to the GaussDB(for MySQL) instance.

    -  To connect to a DB instance through an ECS, you must first create an ECS.